yuninxia/HPCToolkit/doc/src/users/spack.md

 Possible values for `buildtype` are `release` (default), `debug`, `debugoptimized`, `minsize` and `plain`.

-## Hpcviewer
+## Installing Hpcviewer

-`Hpcviewer` and the integrated `hpctraceviewer` are installed by default as part of HPCToolkit.
+HPCToolkit's `hpcviewer` user interface is installed by default when installing `hpctoolkit` with Spack.
-However, they are available as a separate package.
+However, `hpcviewer` is also available as a separate package.
 If you want to run `hpcviewer` on a platform (eg, laptop) without installing all of `hpctoolkit`, then you can install just the `hpcviewer` package.